phylosopher07/phylosopher07.github.io/_posts/2023-02-10-schrodinger-equation.md

 ## Prerequisites

-Like photon, the momentum and energy of a quantum-like particle with wave-like properties and particle-like properties(i.e., duality) are summarized as follows.
+Like a photon, the momentum and energy of a quantum-like particle with wave-like properties and particle-like properties(i.e., duality) are summarized as follows.
-(Duality derived by De Brogile)
+(Duality derived by De Broglie)
 * $ p=\dfrac{h}{\lambda}=\hbar k $
 * $ E=h\nu=\hbar\omega $

-Since we are considering particles with this duality, let's use the wavefunction in classical mechanics.
+Since we are considering particles with this duality, let's use wavefunction in classical mechanics.
 * $ \psi(\b{r},t)=Ae^{i(\b{k}\cdot\b{r}-\omega t)} $

 ## Induction of time-dependent Schrödinger equation